 Most realtors who claim Burke Mountain don’t live here.
 I do.
 I’ve walked nine years of weather on these streets, watched the master-plan releases come and go, sat in PAC meetings at the schools, and run files for families moving in, families moving out, and families just trying to figure out which sub-pocket fits.
 That “lived-experience” layer is the thing AI summaries can’t fake and a fly-in realtor can’t copy.

-9-year Burke Mountain resident · Top 1% Greater Vancouver Team · Medallion Club Team Member · Royal LePage Elite West · BC license V99960.
+9+ year Burke Mountain resident · Top 1% Team Member — Greater Vancouver REALTORS® · Medallion Club Team Member · Royal LePage Elite West · BC license V99960.
 Burke Mountain, Coquitlam, Port Moody, Anmore, Belcarra.
 Move-up specialist.

 The fastest way to see what “done right” looks like on Burke is to read a real client’s walk-through.
 Below are the verified case studies on this site — full scenarios, sequencing decisions, and what the result was.
 Specific Burke Mountain outcome attribution is pending publication; in the meantime, every linked case study below is real, transcribed from real clients, and verifiable.